ch4dwick/sns-lambda/README.md

-# AWS CodePipeline to SNS Notification Processor using TypeScript
+# AWS CodePipeline / CodeBuild to SNS Notification Processor using TypeScript

 ## Purpose